 Max, like any other police dog, has undergone rigorous training to enhance his natural hunt and retrieve drive and sense of smell.
 All of the dogs are trained using positive reinforcement techniques, such as a toy and praise when they track the scent correctly.

 It’s impressive to see how excited Max gets when he has successfully tracked a scent.
 Although, it may only be a fun game for Max, his role is very important.
 The substances most commonly trained to detect are drugs and explosives.

 We featured another hero dog, Max, who was suitably in the 2015 film entitled Max.
 The film follows Military dog, Max as he returns home and copes with symptoms of PTSD.

 It’s a heart-wrenching film that shows the powerful bond formed between officer and dog.

 We also met and filmed a new trainee named Edge, a 14-month-old German Shepherd puppy from Toronto Police Services Canine Unit.
 After a rigorous screening process, the selected dogs begin training for an additional 15 weeks, learning how to do search and rescue.

 The use of dogs in search and rescue is a huge component in tracking, disasters, events with mass casualties, and in searching for missing people.
 By having the dogs expert help in detecting human scent, people’s lives can be saved and police cases can be solved much faster.

-Belgian Malinois, Hounds, Beagles, German Shepherds, Doodles like our pal Emma and Golden Retrievers are all great at scent detection.
+Belgian Malinois, Hounds, Beagles, German Shepherds and Golden Retrievers are all great at scent detection.
 In more recent years there has also been a spike in the number of community members with various dog breeds also joining scent detection and nose work classes for fun.
 Owners are taught skills used by professionals to detect and alert to a variety of scents.
 It’s a fun new way to bond with your dog while mentally and physically stimulating them.